In Yakima’s apple industry, the surging COVID-19 pandemic has brought a wave of cases, and labor strife

 At Naches-based Allan Bros. and other warehouses, union officials often have joined the picket lines.
 Edgar Franks, political director of Familias Unidas por la Justicia, says that warehouse workers have not asked for union representation although “that is one option that has been discussed if there is a breakdown of negotiations.”

 Though not in a union, the workers have some protection under federal law.
-On Thursday, Columbia Legal Service attorneys on behalf of a worker negotiating committee, filed a complaint with the National Labor Relations Board alleging that Allan Bros. engaged in unfair tactics that included disciplining a worker who provided water to picketers and threatening and interrogating striking workers.
+On Thursday, Columbia Legal Services attorneys, on behalf of a worker negotiating committee, filed a complaint with the National Labor Relations Board alleging that Allan Bros. engaged in unfair tactics that included disciplining a worker who provided water to picketers and threatening and interrogating striking workers.

 Miles Kohl, chief executive of Allan Bros., disputes the allegations.
 He said the company had not interrogated or threatened striking workers, or those who walked off and then returned to the warehouse.